Group gathering ban gazetted

 Moreover, the regulation also empowers the Chief Secretary to permit any group gathering if the Chief Secretary is satisfied that the gathering is necessary for governmental operation; or because of the exceptional circumstances of the case, otherwise serves the public interest of Hong Kong.

-Any individual who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of the gathering; and knowingly allows the gathering to take place, commits an offence.
-Offenders are liable to a $50,000 fine and six months’ imprisonment.
+Any individual who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of the gathering; and knowingly allows the taking place of the gathering, commits an offence.
+Offenders are liable to a maximum penalty of a $25,000 fine and imprisonment for six months.

 People who participate in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $2,000.